Event InfoHigh Point

 - 2014 race tickets are now available!
 Click here to purchase.

-- Covered VIP Viewing Area with live PA feed, live timing and scoring, live race footage, private restrooms, and catering
+- Covered Super Ticket Viewing Area VIP Viewing Areas with live timing and scoring, private restrooms, and catering

 - Large interactive Sponsor Village